dpgithub87/WebCrawler/README.md

 - **Metrics & Alerts**: Prometheus and Grafana can monitor the health of PODs and clusters, along with setting up alerts for threshold breaches.
 - **Tracing**: Use tools like Honeycomb to trace requests across services for in-depth analysis.

+### Persistent Storage

+- Store crawler state and results in a database for query-based analysis.
+- Enable the crawling process to be paused and resumed by storing state.

 ## Future Improvements

 ### Optimized Crawling